 of the objective world are, in themselves, meaningless; the significant thing is feeling, as such, quite apart from the environment in which it is called forth.
 I took refuge in the square form and exhibited a picture which consisted of

 So as Chambers mentions in his Pixelscapes article, Malevich and those Minimalists who followed later would probably have had great appreciation for this basic and mathematical component ... the pixel.
-And beginning in 2000, his Pixelscapes were somewhat of a revelation for him when compared to the nonobjective works of Malevich and other Minimalists generated 40 years before the pixel and 80 years before the Digital Revolution.
+And beginning in 2000, his Pixelscapes were somewhat of a revelation for him when compared to the non-objective works of Malevich and other Minimalists generated many years before the pixel and Digital Revolution.
 It seemed that Chambers had managed to do what they had done through the simple process of magnification, treatment and isolation of the pixel(s).

-Which brings us to one of Tom Chambers' own most recent and personal exhibitions entitled "My Dear Malevich" on display from April 2 through 15 in the art gallery of Zhaoqing University.
+Which brings us to one of Tom Chambers' own most recent and personal exhibitions entitled 'My Dear Malevich' on display from April 2 through 15 in the art gallery of Zhaoqing University.
 This is the physical/virtual part of this exhibit.
 Wherein we see on the web a presentation of what must be, in real-time and space, a very striking exhibit.
-Consisting of many, large-size, black and white prints of hard-edged geometric designs "My Dear Malevich" is also an homage to the Russian artist who carried earlier Cubist work entirely into the abstract and non-representational.
-Kasimir Malevich founded the Suprematist art movement around 1913 and opened the door to true non-objectivity in modern art.
+Consisting of many, large-size, black and white prints of hard-edged geometric designs, the project is also an homage to the Russian artist who carried earlier Cubist work entirely into the abstract and non-representational.
+Kazimir Malevich founded the Suprematist art movement around 1913 and opened the door to true non-objectivity in modern art.